 Introduction

-Up until this chapter, we relied on calculus and linear algebra to solve optimization problems.
+Up to this point, we have relied on calculus and linear algebra to solve optimization problems.
+For many practical

-Consider a fundamental question: when we run gradient descent, we assume each step brings us closer to a solution,
+Consider a fundamental question.
+When we run gradient descent, we

 Similarly, when we work with function spaces in kernel methods or neural networks, we treat entire functions